mia-platform/documentation/docs/development_suite/api-portal/api-documentations.md

 If you want to test the DELETE end-point, you need to click the row that will open it up.
 Now you have the ability to test the API request by putting the ID of the plate that you want to delete and then pushing **Try it** - if the APIs are protected, you need to authenticate yourself by filling the Secret in.

 Below you can see the screenshot of a successfull request to our running API.
-You can see 204 as No content status response code and in the black box on the right, you can see the request, that can be seen as a cURL,in Node, in Javascript, and in Java.
+You can see 204 as No content status response code and in the black box on the right, you can see the request, that can be seen as a cURL,in Node, in JavaScript, and in Java.

 ![](img/deleteOnion.png)